tryton/trytond/doc/ref/fields.rst

 .. attribute:: Dict.schema_model

-   The name of the :class:`DictSchemaMixin` model that stores the definition of keys.
+   The name of the :class:`~trytond.model.DictSchemaMixin` model that stores the definition of keys.

 .. attribute:: Dict.search_unaccented